 Hormonal Changes During The Different Phases Of Menstruation

-The two key hormones that fluctuate during the menstrual cycle are estrogen and progesterone.
+The two key hormones that fluctuate during the menstrual cycle are:

 Let’s briefly discuss each before moving on to how they rise and fall during each menstruation phase.

 What Is Estrogen And What Does It Do?

 Estrogen plays various roles in the body, but one of its primary functions is it helps develop and maintain both the reproductive system and female characteristics.